 The tragedy in which the beam had a place was the hanging of thirty-eight Sioux Indians at Mankato, Dec.
 26, 1862.
 It comprised part of the scaffold and soon after the direful event, was sold with the other gallows timbers to John F. Meagher, a hardware merchant at Mankato, who used most of them in erecting a building on Front Street in the block west of the present Salpaugh House.
 Later, Mr. Meagher donated this beam to the Minnesota Historical Society.
 At the time, the society was in very small quarters and had no place to store it.
 J. Fletcher Williams, then secretary, suggested to professor N. H. Winchell, then state geologist, that the university receive and store it.
 This was done, and the beam, as it has already been said, has rested on the floor of the museum ever since.

 Besides being State Geographer, Newton H. Winchell would join the Executive Council of the Minnesota Historical Society.
 Meagher’s 1881 donation letter was not addressed to Winchell, but to Professor Christopher P. Hall, who worked under Winchell, teaching geography at the State University –the University of Minnesota.

 Bromley’s reference to the Historical Society being “in very small quarters” with “no place to store” the beam rings true to 1881, the year Meagher donated it.
-On March 1, 1881, the state capitol, where MHS had its rooms, burned down.
-For the next two years, the Society occupied even less suitable space in the basement of a St. Paul hotel, the Market House.
+On March 1, 1881, the State Capitol, where MHS had its rooms, burned down.
+For the next two years, the Society occupied even less suitable space in the basement of the Market House, a St. Paul hotel.

 Is there evidence supporting this story among the records Williams left at MHS?
 So far, not that I have found.
 But I have a lot of spade work left to do.

-In the mean time, MHS is probably grinning in relief that in 1881, it had no place to store the proffered beam.
+In the meantime, MNHS is probably grinning in relief that in 1881, it had no place to store the proffered beam.
 The question of what to do with it today might have been their problem.

 Photo credit: Google Images.